lucidrains/denoising-diffusion-pytorch/README.md

 ## Denoising Diffusion Probabilistic Model, in Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2006.11239">Denoising Diffusion Probabilistic Model</a> in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2006.11239">Denoising Diffusion Probabilistic Model</a> in Pytorch.

 ## Install